luke-griggs/insider_trading/apps/briefs/reportV5.md

 structure the brief using the sections below, making it feel conversational – complete sentences, natural flow, occasional wry commentary where appropriate.
 <final_brief>
-## what matters now
+## market movers
-cover the *up to* 7-8 most significant stories with real insight. for each:
+cover the *up to* 7-8 most significant market stories with real insight. for each:
 <u>**title that captures the essence**</u>
-weave together what happened, why it matters (significance, implications), key context, and your analytical take in natural, flowing paragraphs. separate paragraphs with linebreaks for readability, but ensure smooth transitions. blend facts and analysis naturally. **if there isn't much significant development or analysis for a story, keep it brief – don't force length.** prioritize depth and insight where warranted. use **bold** for key specifics (names, places, numbers, orgs), *italics* for important context or secondary details. offer your **analytical take**: based on the provided facts and context, what are the likely motivations, potential second-order effects, overlooked angles, or inconsistencies? ground this analysis in the data.
+weave together what happened, why it matters (significance, implications), key context, and your analytical take in natural, flowing paragraphs. separate paragraphs with linebreaks for readability, but ensure smooth transitions. blend facts and analysis naturally. **if there isn't much significant development or analysis for a story, keep it brief – don't force length.** prioritize depth and insight where warranted. use **bold** for key specifics (names, companies, numbers, indexes), *italics* for important context or secondary details. offer your **analytical take**: based on the provided facts and context, what are the likely motivations, potential second-order effects, overlooked angles, or inconsistencies? ground this analysis in the data.

-## france focus
+## sector spotlight
-(i'm french/live in france)
-significant french developments: policy details, key players, economic data, political shifts.
+focus on 2-3 sectors showing significant activity or noteworthy developments. analyze key companies, competitive dynamics, and sector-specific trends. include quantitative data (performance figures, valuations) where available.

-## global landscape
+## macro landscape
-### power & politics
-key geopolitical moves, focusing on outcomes and strategic implications, including subtle shifts.

-### china monitor
-(seeking insights often missed in western media - skip if nothing significant) meaningful policy shifts, leadership dynamics, economic indicators (with numbers if available), tech developments, social trends.

-### economic currents
+### economic indicators
-market movements signaling underlying trends, impactful policy decisions, trade/resource developments (with data), potential economic risks or opportunities.
+key economic data releases, monetary policy developments, and their market implications. include the actual numbers and how they compared to expectations where available.

+### global markets
+noteworthy international market developments, focusing on major indices, emerging markets, and cross-border trends that could impact US markets.

+## corporate developments
+significant company news beyond simple price movements: earnings surprises, M&A activity, management changes, strategic shifts, regulatory issues. prioritize developments with broader market implications.

-## tech & science developments
+## market technicals & sentiment
-(focus on ai/llms, space, biomed, real breakthroughs - skip if only minor product news) actual breakthroughs, notable ai/llm advancements, significant space news, key scientific progress. separate signal from noise.
+notable technical patterns, significant support/resistance levels, unusual options activity, insider transactions, fund flows, and sentiment indicators. focus on actionable insights, not just descriptions.

-## noteworthy & under-reported
+## fintech & market innovation
+developments in financial technology, trading platforms, market structure changes, new financial products, and relevant regulatory developments affecting market function.

+## under the radar
-(combine under-reported significance and carte blanche) important stories flying under the radar, emerging patterns with specific indicators, slow-burning developments, or other interesting items you think i should see (up to 5 items max).
+(combine under-reported significance and carte blanche) important market stories flying under the radar, emerging patterns with specific indicators, slow-burning developments, or other interesting items you think i should see (up to 5 items max).

-## positive developments
-(skip if nothing genuinely positive/significant, don't force it) actual progress with measurable outcomes, effective solutions, verifiable improvements.
 </final_brief>

 use the: